 Best of Good Morning America Book Club

-For my top recommendations from the GMA book club picks, my two favorites from this list (and bestsellers on this blog as well) are:
+For my top recommendations from the GMA book club picks, my three favorites from this list (and bestsellers on this blog as well) are:

 Read below for the fully updated Good Morning America book club list, with some personal thoughts and recommendations on my favorite GMA book club picks.